-Identify your competitors.
-The first step is to find all competitors that compete for search visibility. seoClarity creates an exhaustive list of other domains competing with you for search visibility.
+First, identify your true competitors.
+Find all competitors that compete for search visibility with you. seoClarity creates an exhaustive list of other domains to use in competitive keyword research.
 In the workflow, we recommend you select up to 50 competitors to ensure you capture the entire market opportunity.

-Find all ranking keywords your competitors rank for.
+Then, gather all ranking keywords your competitors rank for.
 Within your top competitor list, find all of the ranking terms for your competition.
-To do this, rely on Research Grid to access the entire search landscape of a competitor by searching their domain and gathering their all keywords they rank for.
+To do this, use the Research Grid to access the entire search landscape of a competitor by searching their domain and gathering their ranking keywords.

-We can even take this one step further in comparing competitors' data (which we share later in this post in our Wisdom of the Crowd section) to find the most relevant keywords you should target.
+We can even take this one step further in comparing you competitors' data to find the most relevant topics you should target.

 Seed keywords are phrases that describe your product, category, industry or niche that are not related to your brand name.
 In short, these phrases tell the audience what you do.

 You can find them in your business documentation – the company’s business plan or positioning document, for example.